 Ketamine therapy is an innovative treatment for depression, anxiety, trauma, PTSD, and chronic pain.
-It is a dissociative anesthetic and has been used for decades within the hospital setting to treat pain in situations such as physical trauma, fractures, abdominal, arm, back, and leg pain.
+It is a dissociative anesthetic and has been used for decades within the hospital setting to treat pain in situations such as physical trauma, fractures, and abdominal, arm, back, and leg pain.
 Historically it has been used on the battlefield to reduce pain and induce dissociation among wounded soldiers.
 Since the early 2000s, psychiatrists and researchers have been exploring the beneficial impact of ketamine on depression and other psychological disorders.

 Ketamine Therapy in Phoenix is Designed for Depression and Other Mental Health Disorders

 Due to its rapid relief and fast-acting effects on the brain, ketamine can rapidly reduce thoughts and feelings of suicide.
 It has also been shown to quickly relieve symptoms of depression.
 In contrast, other antidepressants, such as SSRIs, can take weeks to months to feel the subjective benefit.
 SSRIs and other antidepressants are still the first lines of treatment for individuals struggling with depression and mood disorders.
-However, ketamine is a promising treatment for those who experience treatment resistant depression and refractory depression or for those who have severe and debilitating depression that needs immediate relief.
+However, ketamine is a promising treatment for those who experience treatment-resistant depression and refractory depression or for those who have severe and debilitating depression that needs immediate relief.

 In addition to treating depression, ketamine also has been used to treat the following mental health conditions: